 STOP 25: The valley from the north that ends here is the southern extension of the major fault valley that you saw at Stop 17.
 East (to left) of the trail is a small knob of the Medford Dike (T_Rm) that has a small quarry on its southwest side.
 You will see many dark gray, rounded boulders of this unit lying about in the woods in this area.
 I don't suggest that you go in the old quarry because it is overgrown with poison ivy.
 There are good outcrops of the Medford Dike at the southern end of the island between the Bellevue Pond parking area and South Border Road.
 (This is Stop 1 on Part 1 of the Skyline tour.
 If you go to this parking area, you will have to return to Stop 25 to complete this part of the tour.)
 Gabbro is a coarse-grained igneous rock composed of mostly mafic minerals.
 The image above shows a slab of gabbro cut with a rock saw (scale in cm) to expose a non-weathered surface.
 Most of the mafic minerals are pyroxene, amphibole, and biotite (black) mica, and the light-colored minerals are plagioclase feldspar.
-The Medford Gabbro is an intrusion in the form of a dike.
+The Medford Gabbro is an intrusion in the form of a large dike.
 Remember: Intrusions, dikes included, are always younger than the rocks they intrude.
 This unit formed at great depth back in the Triassic Period, when the earliest dinosaurs roamed the land surface (238 Ma, mega-annum or millions of years ago).
-The age for this rock unit was determined by analysis of uranium and lead isotope ratios on zircon crystals separated from the rock.
+The age for this rock unit was determined by analysis of uranium and lead isotope ratios in zircon crystals separated from the rock.
 For more on how ages are determined for rocks see: RockAges.
 At Bellevue Pond, the dike is about 100-120 m wide and trends NNE to SSW on the map.
 The Medford Dike can be traced from the Wrights Pond area, across Rt.
 93 and the Fells to Lawrence Memorial Hospital, along Governors Avenue to the CVS Pharmacy parking lot on High Street, across the Mystic River to the Tufts University campus and into Somerville, where it is exposed at Powder House Square.
 The gabbro tends to weather and erode more easily than other rocks in the Fells.
 For more on this unit, see Part 1 of the Skyline tour.

 After Stop 25, the tour will return you to the parking area on South Border Road at the beginning of Part 7.
 This part of the tour will quickly move through the Fells and will not identify all the rock units with detailed descriptions.
 You have already seen them on this tour.
 Continue northwest (right) from Stop 25 on the small side trail just before South Border Road.
-It crosses up over a steep scarp at the contact of the Lynn Volcanic Complex (Zpt and Zpmh) and the Lawrence Woods Granophyre (Zlwg).
+It crosses up over a steep slope at the contact of the Wakefield Formation of the Lynn Volcanic Complex (Zlvx and Zlvc) and the Lawrence Woods Granophyre (Zlwg).
 The granophyre intruded the volcanic rocks, which form the roof of the granophyre pluton.
-After crossing the scarp, the flat area above is in the Lynn Volcanic Complex.
-The trail ends at Middle Road, where there is no trail junction number.
+After climbing the slope, the flat area above is crystal tuff, like earlier in this hike, and volcaniclastic conglomerate (Zlvc) in the Lynn Volcanic Complex.
+This conglomerate is made up of dominantly volcanic rock fragments.
+Unfortunately, it is difficult to see this in outcrops and usually requires cutting the rocks open on a rock saw.